marco262/my_wiki/data/dnd/subclass/battle-master.md

 **Rally.** On your turn, you can use a bonus action and expend one superiority die to bolster the resolve of one of your companions.
 When you do so, choose a friendly creature who can see or hear you.
 That creature gains temporary hit points equal to the superiority die roll + your Charisma modifier.

-**Restraining Strike.**[((bibcite UA Class Features))] Immediately after you hit a creature with a melee weapon attack on your turn, you can expend one superiority die and use a bonus action to grapple the target (see chapter 9 in the Player’s Handbook for rules on grappling).
+**Restraining Strike.**[((bibcite UA Class Features))] Immediately after you hit a creature with a melee weapon attack on your turn, you can expend one superiority die and use a bonus action to grapple the target (see chapter 9 in the Player's Handbook for rules on grappling).
 Add the superiority die to your Strength (Athletics) check.
 The target is also restrained while grappled in this way.

 **Riposte.** When a creature misses you with a melee attack, you can use your reaction and expend one superiority die to make a melee weapon attack against the creature.
 If you hit, you add the superiority die to the attack's damage roll.

 **Silver Tongue.**[((bibcite UA Class Features))] When you make a Charisma (Deception) check or a Charisma (Persuasion) check, you can expend one superiority die, and add the superiority die to the ability check.

 **Snipe.**[((bibcite UA Class Features))] As a bonus action, you can expend one superiority die and make a ranged weapon attack.
 You can draw a thrown weapon as part of making this attack.
-If you hit, add the superiority die to the attack’s damage roll.
+If you hit, add the superiority die to the attack's damage roll.

 **Studious Eye.**[((bibcite UA Class Features))] When you make a Wisdom (Insight) check or an Intelligence (Investigation) check, you can expend one superiority die, and add the superiority die to the ability check.